 It's no secret employees value professional and personal growth opportunities.
 In fact, 86% of professionals say they will change jobs if another company offers them more opportunities for professional development.

-Personalized talent development strategies like mentoring, formal training, and solid career goals are excellent for your employer brand.
-Once hired, these opportunities get employees more engaged in their work, their professional relationships, and their career growth.
-Ultimately then, your career development strategy, if executed well will boost retention, and your eNPS score.
+Personalized talent development strategies, such as mentoring, formal training, and clear career goals, are excellent for your employer brand.
+Once hired, employees benefit from these opportunities, which increase their engagement in their work, professional relationships, and career growth.
+Ultimately, then, your career development strategy, if executed well, will boost retention and your eNPS score.

 To Sum Up

 Implementing the right talent development strategy will help to build a strong workforce of highly skilled and knowledgeable employees.
-Improved engagement levels and better retention rates that lead to greater profitability and reduce the burden on recruitment are other significant benefits.
+Improved engagement levels and higher retention rates, which lead to greater profitability and reduce the burden on recruitment, are other significant benefits.

 But investing in your employees' professional growth is more than achieving strategic business goals.
 It also helps you win your employees' trust, which is key to achieving long-term organizational growth and sustainability.